 In 1993, bivalirudin was introduced in a multicenter dose escalation study to overcome the theoretical limitations of heparin.
 The appropriate dose was set to1.8-2.2 mg/kg/hr, and was suggested as a feasible sole anticoagulant drug in patients with stable or unstable patients undergoing elective coronary angioplasty.
 They documented that it was associated with rapid onset of action, dose dependent anticoagulant effect and minimal bleeding complications[3].

-In 1995, Bittl et al. performed a randomized, double blind, multicenter study comparing bivalirudin with high dose (UFH (initial bolus of 175 U/kg) in patients undergoing urgent coronary angioplasty for unstable angina, or postinfarction (<2 weeks after myocardial infarction) angina[4].
+In 1995, Bittl et al. performed a randomized, double blind, multicenter study comparing bivalirudin with high dose (UFH (initial bolus of 175 U/kg) in patients undergoing urgent coronary angioplasty for unstable angina, or post-infarction (<2 weeks after myocardial infarction) angina[4].
 The results showed that the overall safety profile of bivalirudin was found to be superior[5].
 This study was also reproduced in 2001, with an intention to treat principle, using contemporary and more clinically accepted endpoints and reducing the proportion of the missing data.
 The results of this re-analysis showed, again, that bivalirudin reduced ischemic complications, defined as death, myocardial infarction (MI) or repeat revascularization, at 7 days (6.2% vs 7.9% p=0.039), 90 days (17.5% vs 24.3% p<0.001) and 180 days (24.5% vs 30.3% p<0.001) follow-ups.
 This benefit was more apparent and persistent in the post-infarction angina patient group at 7 day (4.9% vs 9.9% p<0.009), 90 day (13.3% vs 27.2% p<0.001) and 180 day (20.3% vs 32.0% p<0.001) follow-ups.
-This re-analysis also documented significantly lesser major hemorrhagic events with bivalirudin at 7 day, 90 day and 180 day follow-ups (3.5-3.7% vs 9.3% p<0.001).
+This reanalysis also documented significantly lesser major hemorrhagic events with bivalirudin at 7-day, 90-day and 180-day follow-ups (3.5-3.7% vs 9.3% p<0.001).
 Thus, this study determined bivalirudin’s unique and unexpected uncoupling of outcomes for an anticoagulant i.e., lesser ischemic events as well as lesser bleeding complications[6].
 However, this study used a high dose UFH that might have exaggerated the benefits seen in major bleeding rates with bivalirudin.

 The results of a double-blind, randomized HERO study in 1997 showed that bivalirudin can be used as an adjunct to improve the early patency achieved with streptokinase in STEMI patients presenting within 12 hours.
 This effect of bivalirudin was found to be more effective than using UFH as an adjunct, and was achieved at a lower aPTT levels.
 Furthermore, it was not associated with increased bleeding risk[7].
-The bolus dose of UFH in this study was 5000U which is approximately 71 U/kg in a 70 kg patient.
+The bolus dose of UFH in this study was 5000U, which is approximately 71 U/kg in a 70 kg patient.

 A meta-analysis was done, analyzing 11 studies with a total number of 35,970 patients, comparing different direct thrombin inhibitors with UFH in patients with acute coronary syndrome (ACS) (including patients who underwent PCI).
 In this analysis, it was found that bivalirudin reduced the composite of death and MI and also reduced the major bleeding events[8].
 But none of these eleven studies used glycoprotein IIb/IIIa inhibitor.